Dutch Oven Apple Pie

 On a lightly floured cutting board, flatten the dough into a disc, roughly 6” in diameter.
 With a chef’s knife, cut the disc into four pieces.
 Stack the pieces on top of each other and then press down to combine them back into a single ball again (fig 3).
 Repeat this process 2-3 times.
 This stacking process creates layers of butter in the dough that result in a light and flaky crust.

-Form the dough into a flat disc, wrap in Bee’s Wrap or place inside an airtight resealable container, and immediately put it into the refrigerator (fig 4).
-When packing for your camping trip, this dough goes directly from your refrigerator into an any ready cold portable refrigerator or into an already cold cooler.
+Form the dough into a flat disc, wrap in Bee’s Wrap, or place it inside an airtight resealable container, and immediately put it into the refrigerator (fig 4).
+When packing for your camping trip, this dough goes directly from your refrigerator into any ready-cold portable refrigerator or into an already-cold cooler.

 At Camp

 As with most Dutch Oven recipes, the first step is to start the charcoal.
-There is a lot do and standing around waiting for the coals to get ready is not one of them.
+There is a lot to do, and standing around waiting for the coals to get ready is not one of them.

 For this recipe, we used hardwood lump charcoal that we lit in a foldable chimney.
 The jury is still out with us on whether we prefer lump or briquettes, but we definitely opt for all-natural charcoal (aka not drenched in lighter fluid).
 This recipe will require multiple batches of charcoals to complete, so be sure you have enough on hand.